 - Foreshadowing whats to come

-- Some understanding of this new alternate World/reality (even if it raises more question - later pay-off) and showing and defining, to the audience, each relevant Characters personality-type and believe-able/strong-personal motivations (non-cartoonist).
+- "Internal Logic" of the Story: Some understanding of this new alternate World/reality (even if it raises more question - later pay-off) and showing and defining, to the audience, each relevant Characters personality-type and believe-able/strong-personal motivations (non-cartoonist).
 The basic premise has to be believable but not predictable.
 It can be annoying if its done in an over-indulging/over-done way.

 - A character first impression gives important info to the viewer regarding what personality-type they should assume about that character.